apolzek/tasktime/README.md

 # tasktime
-🐧 Executes commands/scripts at scheduled intervals.
+:watch: :penguin: Executes commands/scripts at scheduled intervals.
 GNU/Linux systems

 ## Install and Use